 Note that people must be a registered and paid member in the year to participate in in-person or virtual meetings, in-person retreats and sew days and workshops, and virtual sew days or workshops.
 There is no reduced fee to attend only virtual events - full membership is required.

 Guests are always welcome with the exception of the Holiday meeting in December and the Annual General meeting in June.
 The guest fee is currently $10 for a meeting, in person or virtual.

 To attend a virtual meeting as a guest, please contact the guild at least seven days in advance of the meeting date, to coordinate for payment and, once paid, to receive the meeting invitation via email.
 Please use the form in our "Contact Us" page.

 To attend an in-person meeting, please arrive to the meeting location by 6:50 pm to allow time to register and pay.

 Attending a meeting as a paid guest will also allow the guest to attend one virtual sew day.

 The Durham Trillium Quilters’ Guild is a diverse guild with people of different perspectives, experiences, cultures, genders, races, socio-economic backgrounds, education levels, geographic locations, sexual orientations, and thoughts, who share a drive to enhance our personal, social, spiritual, and professional quilting experience personally and for all members, and with awareness of inclusion and diversity across our membership.
 Each member is different and brings to the table their lifetime of experiences and knowledge, and adds value to the guild because of these differences.

 We offer the opportunity for your participation in an array of events.
 After all, a big part of quilting is the social time we spend with like-minded creative people.
 We have a number of workshops, sew socials, and retreats each year.
-The format is different right now due to COVID, but we still think it is important to have social time with our fellow quilters.

 Please see the Events drop-down menu.